-Stunning effectiveness: Stunning is used to induce insensibility and aid in handling and positioning of the bird prior to slaughter.
+Stunning effectiveness (as applicable): Stunning is used to induce insensibility and aid in handling and positioning of the bird prior to slaughter.
 The method and use of stunning varies by geography and poultry type and should always be done in accordance with the applicable standards, authorities, and legal framework.

 Improper or ineffective stunning poses a significant welfare concern by causing distress to poultry during processing.
-In most cases, electrical or controlled atmosphere stunning is used to effectively induce unconsciousness in poultry in conventional commercial poultry operations.
-Positive outcomes occur when stunning methods do not induce pain, injury and/ or distress prior to loss of consciousness and the period of unconsciousness induced is of a sufficient duration to maintain insensibility until processing is complete.
+In is used to effectively induce unconsciousness in poultry in conventional commercial poultry operations.
+Positive outcomes occur when stunning methods do not induce pain, injury, and/ or distress prior to loss of consciousness and the period of unconsciousness induced is of a sufficient duration to maintain insensibility until processing is complete.